 (1) The financial ratios used above are calculated using the closest GAAP financial measures to the financial metrics used in various components of our executive compensation program.
-"3-Year Realizable Pay" is defined as the sum of: (i) base salary earned in each fiscal year, (ii) actual bonus payout for each fiscal year (including discretionary, sign-on and special bonuses), (iii) in-the-money value, at December 31, 2020, of all options granted during the three-year period, (iv) full value, at December 31, 2020, of all restricted shares/units granted during the three-year period and (v) full value, at December 31, 2020, of all performance shares/units granted during the three-year period (using the actual shares earned for completed performance cycles and the target number of shares for cycles that are ongoing).
+"3-Year Realizable Pay" is defined as the sum of: (i) base salary earned in each fiscal year, (ii) actual bonus payout for each fiscal year (including discretionary, sign-on and special bonuses), (iii) in-the-money value, at December 31, 2020, of all options granted during the three-year period, (iv) full value, at December 31, 2020, of all restricted shares/units granted during the three-year period and (v) full value, at December 31, 2020, of all performance shares/units granted during the three-year period and (v) full value, at December 31, 2020, of all performance shares/units granted during the three-year period (is performance cycles and the target number of shares for cycles that are ongoing).
 Time periods for pay are based on most recent available information (2015-2019 for peers and 2016-2020 for RenaissanceRe).
 Time periods for performance are based on most recent available information (2016-2020 for peers and RenaissanceRe, unless otherwise noted).